mozilla/mozjpeg/BUILDING.md

 **/opt/libjpeg-turbo**<br>
 Un*x

+The default value of `CMAKE_INSTALL_PREFIX` causes the libjpeg-turbo files to be installed with a directory structure resembling that of the official libjpeg-turbo binary packages.
+Changing the value of `CMAKE_INSTALL_PREFIX` (for instance, to "/usr/local") causes the libjpeg-turbo files to be installed with a directory structure that conforms to GNU standards.

+The `CMAKE_INSTALL_BINDIR`, `CMAKE_INSTALL_DATAROOTDIR`,
+`CMAKE_INSTALL_DOCDIR`, `CMAKE_INSTALL_INCLUDEDIR`, `CMAKE_INSTALL_JAVADIR`,
-The `BINDIR`, `DATADIR`, `DOCDIR`, `INCLUDEDIR`, `LIBDIR`, and `MANDIR` CMake variables allow a finer degree of control over where specific files in the libjpeg-turbo distribution should be installed.
+`CMAKE_INSTALL_LIBDIR`, and `CMAKE_INSTALL_MANDIR` CMake variables allow a finer degree of control over where specific files in the libjpeg-turbo distribution should be installed.
+These directory variables can either be specified as absolute paths or as paths relative to `CMAKE_INSTALL_PREFIX` (for instance, setting `CMAKE_INSTALL_DOCDIR=doc` would cause the documentation to be installed in `${CMAKE_INSTALL_PREFIX}/doc`.)
+If `CMAKE_INSTALL_DOCDIR`, `CMAKE_INSTALL_JAVADIR`, or `CMAKE_INSTALL_MANDIR` contains the special string `<DATAROOTDIR>`, then that string is automatically replaced by the value of `CMAKE_INSTALL_DATAROOTDIR`.

+NOTE: If setting one of these directory variables to a relative path using the CMake command line, you must specify that the variable is of type `PATH`.
+For example:

+    cmake -DCMAKE_INSTALL_LIBDIR:PATH=lib

+Otherwise, CMake will assume that the path is relative to the build directory rather than the install directory.

 Creating Distribution Packages